Bajirao-99/A-simple-console-based-banking-system-implemented-in-C-/README.md

  6. Display all accounts
  7. Quit

-Prerequisites:
+1. Prerequisites:
   A C++ compiler (like g++)

-Compile the code :
+2. Compile the code :
   g++ -o bank main.cpp

-          Note : "bank" is file name
-Run the program :
+3. Run the program :
   ./bank
           Note : "bank" is file name
-Usage:
+4. Usage:
   After running the program, follow the on-screen instructions to perform different operations.

-Notes:
+5. Notes:
   The program uses file handling to save and retrieve account details.
 Make sure you have write permissions in the directory you are running the program from.